 The Abbey Road

 At the top of the hotel is Abbey Road, an elegant bistro and bar decorated with images and precious possessions of the Beatles.
-One of it is the 1963 Rickenbacker guitar signed by all members.
+One of them is the 1963 Rickenbacker guitar signed by all members.
 On a warmer day, guests can have a panoramic view of Seoraksan on the terrace, while enjoying afternoon tea and a range of classic British dishes.

 - Thanks to its strategic location, you can easily walk from the hotel to the park.
-My advice would be waking up early and be the first person entering the park before the tour buses arrive (the first one comes at around 6:45 – 7:00 AM).
+My advice would be to wake up early and be the first person entering the park before the tour buses arrive (the first one comes at around 6:45 – 7:00 AM).
 In the early morning, Seoraksan National Park is amazingly beautiful and tranquil.

 This post is written based on my personal experience.
 It was neither sponsored nor solicited by Kensington Hotel Seoraks or any third party.
-All texts and pictures reflect my own opinions and are provided solely for informational purpose.
+All texts and pictures reflect my own opinions and are provided solely for informational purposes.
 I will not be liable for any errors or damages by making use of this information.